 \section{Introduction}

-Since the Basel problem in 1650, scholars have been eager to find closed-forms for similar infinite series, especially Dirichlet series.
-In this article, we create formulae for the Lerch transcendent function, $\Phi(e^m,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{m})$, that hold at the positive integers $k$.
+Since the Basel problem in 1650, scholars have been eager to find closed forms for similar infinite series, especially Dirichlet series.
+In this manuscript, formulae for the Lerch transcendent function, $\Phi(e^z,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{z})$, are created that hold at the positive integers $k$.
 Conversely, a formula for the Hurwitz zeta function at the negative integers, $\zeta(-k,b)$, is also created, to complement a formula at the positive integers produced in \citena{Hurwitz}.\\

-The advantage of formulae that only hold at the positive integers is the fact we expect them to be simpler and easier to work with.
-It's an obvious statement if, for example, we think about the closed-forms of the zeta function at the positive integers greater than one, $\zeta(k)$, and its general integral, valid for $\Re{(k)}>1$.\\
+The advantage of formulae that only hold at the positive integers is that they are likely to be simpler and easier to work with.
+It is an obvious statement if, for example, one thinks about the closed forms of the zeta function at the positive even integers, $\zeta(2k)$, and its general integral, valid for $\Re{(k)}>1$.\\

-The formulae derived here are based on new expressions for the generalized harmonic progressions:
+The formulae derived herein are based on new expressions created for the generalized harmonic progressions:

 which have been extensively studied in two previous papers, and vary depending on whether the parameters, $a$ and $b$, are integer\citesup{GHP} or complex\citesup{CHP}.
-When $a=1$ and $b=0$, we have a notable particular case, the generalized harmonic numbers, $H_k(n)$.\\
+When $a=1$ and $b=0$, one has a notable particular case, the generalized harmonic numbers, $H_k(n)$.\\